 Learn how to add MySQL support to Visual Studio, and develop .NET applications that can access MySQL databases on A2 Hosting servers.

-Learn how to import and export a MySQL database.
+Learn how to how to import MySQL databases and export MySQL databases.
 If you already have a database that you want to install on an A2 Hosting server, or you want to back up your database, this article shows you how.

 There are two options for connecting to MySQL databases remotely.
 Learn about them and how to set them up here.